divyansh344/Interactive-RLC-Circuit-Analyzer/README.md

-Interactive RLC Circuit Analyzer:
+Interactive RLC Circuit Analyzer

 This repository contains tools for simulating and analyzing RLC circuits using MATLAB and Simulink.
 It provides an interactive environment to explore circuit behavior and visualize responses.

-Files in the Repository:
+Files in the Repository:-

 1)User_Input.mlapp